 Following our discussion, the brief I had for makeover included:

 - Move a single power socket up the wall to a more accessible location, and replace it with a double socket with two USB charger points.

-- Make a hole in the dividing wall between the TV and desk area, large enough to push an electric plug through, so that the TV and ancillary equipment could be plugged into a more accessible power socket e.g. the existing power socket for the TV and associated equipment is behind the TV and inaccessible.
+- Make a hole in the dividing wall between the TV and desk area large enough to push an electric plug through so that the TV and ancillary equipment could be plugged into a more accessible power socket.

-- Add additional wall mounted extension sockets around the desk area to meet current and future needs; future proofing.
+- Add additional wall mounted extension sockets around the desk area to meet current and future needs for future proofing.

 - Modify bed for deeper mattress.